 - A pervasive sense of hopelessness

-Also, be on the lookout for signs like difficulty concentrating, memory problems, mood swings, increased substance use, or self-harm.5 Be aware that people sometimes attempt to hide evidence of self-harm with clothing; if your loved one is suddenly wearing long sleeves or noticeably covering areas of their body they didn’t used to protect, they might be hurting themselves.
+Also, be on the lookout for signs of self-harm.3 Be aware that people sometimes attempt to hide evidence of self-harm with clothing; if your loved one is suddenly wearing long sleeves or noticeably covering areas of their body they didn’t used to protect, they might be hurting themselves.

 Some serious mental illnesses involve psychosis.
-If you notice any of the following signs of psychosis, start having conversations right away:6
+If you notice any of the following signs of psychosis, start having conversations right away:4

 - Focusing on unusual ideas or beliefs